-Today, we invited our Los Angeles premises liability attorney at the Compass Law Group, PC to discuss the duty and liability of an owner or occupier of The property to children.
+Today, we invited our Los Angeles premises liability attorney at the Compass Law Group, LLP to discuss the duty and liability of an owner or occupier of The property to children.

 California premises liability laws recognize that children – regardless of their status, an invitee, licensee, or trespasser – should be given a greater degree of care than adults on properties.
 Generally, the degree of care given to children by an owner or occupier of The property is proportional to children’s ability to comprehend the dangers and foresee hazardous situations that he or she may face on someone else’s property.

 A premises liability lawsuit involving children is very different from a lawsuit that involves adults, as the traditional and ordinary rules that apply to landowners and homeowners are modified by the doctrine of attractive nuisance, something that applies in cases where a child was injured or died at someone else’s property.

 The theory of attractive nuisance makes an owner of property liable for any physical harm to children regardless of their status, trespasser, licensee, or invitee.

 Under the theory of attractive nuisance, a landowner will be held liable for The death of or injury to children if all of the following conditions are met: